NHERI-SimCenter/PBE/Examples/pbdl-0002/README.rst

 .. figure:: figures/model3.png
    :align: center
-   :alt: A diagram showing a simplified representation of a structure with three rigid beams connected by what appear to be pivots or joints, indicated by circles, aligned vertically.
-The uppermost joint is labeled "w/2," and the lower two are each labeled "w," suggesting a distribution of forces or weights.
-The base of the structure is attached to a surface indicated by shaded diagonal lines, which may represent it being fixed or anchored.
-The words "Rigid beams" are noted to the right side of the structure, emphasizing its construction.
-The background is solid black, and the diagram is depicted in white lines and text for contrast.
+   :alt: A diagram depicting a three storyone bay  structure with three horizontally aligned rigid beams.
+The first and second floors have a mass labeled "w".
+At the top floor, the mass is labeled "w/2".
+The columns at the based end by a symbol indicating a fixed support.
    :width: 400
    :figclass: align-center